ElectronSz/stabilize-cli/README.md

 ## ✅ Prerequisites

-The Stabilize CLI is designed to work within a project that has `stabilize-orm` installed and configured.
+The Stabilize CLI is designed to work within a project that has `stabilize-orm@^1.3.0` installed and configured.
 It automatically looks for a `config/database.ts` file in your project's root directory to connect to the database.

 ---